espocrm/documentation/docs/administration/backup-and-restore.md

 ```bash
 tar -xzf "files.tar.gz" -C /var/www/html
 ```
-where:
- * `/var/www/html` is a web-server directory.
+where `/var/www/html` is the web-server directory.

 ### Step 2.
 Set required permissions

 The files should be owned by a web-server user and have correct permissions.
-Please set required permissions by following this instruction: [www.espocrm.com/documentation/administration/server-configuration/#user-content-required-permissions-for-unix-based-systems](https://www.espocrm.com/documentation/administration/server-configuration/#user-content-required-permissions-for-unix-based-systems).
+Please set required permissions by following this [instruction](server-configuration.md#required-permissions-for-unix-based-systems).

 ### Step 3.
 Import database dump